samclane/promptflow/docs/nodes.md

 ### PineconeInsertNode

 Inserts the `state.result` into a Pinecone vector store.
-Double-click the node to edit the vector store index.

 ### PineconeQueryNode

 Queries a Pinecone vector store.
-Double-click the node to edit the vector store index and the number of results returned.

 (Prompt)=

 ## Prompt

 Outputs an f-string style formatted string.
-You can edit the prompt text by double-clicking the lower `Prompt` label on the node.

 For a simple example of Prompt Node usage, see [Usage](working-with-llms).